spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ### Parameters

-The **Parameters** section displays all the layers and add-on components in the cluster profile.
+The **Parameters** section displays all the core and add-on layers in the cluster profile.

 ![palette clusters parameters](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-cluster_clusters_creation_parameters.png)